-When claims denials occur, the coder may assist in resolving potential coding problems, so that the claim may be re-submitted for payment.
-Coders also may meet with physicians to explain how they can improve their documentation to better support complete, compliant coding and payment.
+When claim denials occur, coders assist in resolving the denial.
+Coders also meet with physicians to explain how they can improve their documentation to better support compliant coding and payment.

-Q: What kind of person makes a good medical coder?
+Q: What type of person makes a good medical coder?

 Q: What is a typical day for a medical coder?

 A: Medical coders usually work in offices separated from patient traffic.
 Most of their time is spent reviewing medical charts, double-checking guidelines, assigning codes, and resolving errors.
 A routine part of their day also involves collaborating with colleagues to discuss provider notes and billing issues.